-- 1. Explain and differentiate the vector and scalar formalisms of electrostatics. - 2.
+- 1. Explain and differentiate the vector (electric fields, Coulomb's law) and scalar (electric potential, electric potential energy) formalisms of electrostatics. - 2.
 Apply the principles of magneto statics to the solutions of problems relating to magnetic field and magnetic potential, boundary conditions and magnetic energy density. - 3.
 Analyze different problems in electromagnetism using mathematical methods involving vectors and simple differential and integral calculus, both analytically and numerically - 4.
 Have a rudimentary grasp on how experimental equipment related to electricity and magnetism can be used.

-Vector calculus: Basic ideas of Vector Calculus, Scalar & vector fields, Gradient of a vector field, Line, Surface and Volume integrals of a vector and their physical significance, Flux of a vector field, combination of grad, div & curl, Gradient, Divergence, curl and their physical significance, Stroke's theorem, Gauss's divergence theorem.
+Vector calculus :Basic ideas of Vector Calculus, Scalar & vector fields, Gradient of a vector field, Line, Surface and Volume integrals of a vector and their physical significance, Flux of a vector field, combination of grad, div & curl, Gradient, Divergence, curl and their physical significance, Stroke's theorem, Gauss's divergence theorem.